Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Reusable Components

-Reusability is an integral concept in software engineering which stresses the importance of using existing assets during the software development process.
+Reusability is an integral concept in software engineering that stresses the importance of using existing assets during the software development process.

 Code reuse has been an efficient practice to transcend the test of time.
 Without question, this tried-and-true technique has sped up the software development lifecycle for ages.